 For example, while the expected net profit margin for a restaurant is around 3%, an advertising firm is expected to have a net profit margin closer to 6%.
 The financial services industry has one of the highest average net profit margins in existence at just over 18%, with legal services and healthcare following close behind.

 As you can see, the difference between the two industries’ standards for a good profit margin can be quite drastic.
-Here are three other significant factors to keep in mind when determining what your company’s margins should look like at this stage of the journey:

 How Do You Determine Your Desired Profit?

 There are volume ways to determine your desired profit.
-You can take the cost of creating one unit or serving one customer, and then set a goal for a dollar amount above that cost.
-For a more practical number, estimate the percentage of revenue you’d like to have left over after covering all operational expenses.
+You can take the cost of creating one unit or serving one customer and then set a goal for a dollar amount above that cost.
+For a more practical number, estimate the percentage of revenue you’d like to have leftover after covering all operational expenses.
 Regardless of which method you choose, you may end up with an overly optimistic or pessimistic number.
 For this reason, feel free to speak to business financing companies, accountants, and other entrepreneurs to get an idea of the profit margin you should be shooting for.

 Pricing for Profit Margin: Know Your Target Market